Plodda Falls is a dramatic waterfall set in Glen Affric.

 This Forestry Commission track is quite rough and muddy so be warned and take it steady.

-2. You Can Do a Circular Drive to Plodda Falls
+Circular Drive to Plodda Falls

 There is a lovely circular drive that you can do to reach Plodda Falls.

 Take the A862 towards Beauly from Inverness.
 Just before reaching Beauly (just after crossing the bridge with traffic lights over the Beauly River), take the left turn onto the A831.
-This is scenic road that follows the river.
+This is a scenic road that follows the river.

 Continue past the Aigas Centre, and pass under the ropes which are for squirrels to safely cross the road!

 Eventually, you will arrive at Cannich.
-Continue straight on, passing the cemetery on your right hand side.
+Continue straight on, passing the cemetery on your right-hand side.
 The road follows alongside the River Glass and bears round to the left.
 After crossing the river there is a right turn which is signed for Plodda Falls.

 The road takes you through the pretty little village of Tomich.
-The hotel is the on the right, with a little cafe on the left.
+The hotel is on the right, with a little cafe on the left.

 You continue along this road until you reach another sign for Plodda Falls and this is where the road becomes more of a track.
 It is quite a wide track and it was also quite busy.
 It is about 3 miles along this road to reach Plodda Falls car park.